Xhynk/redbrick-digital-core/readme.txt

 * Unlocked more options in the Shortcode and Widget

 = Upgrade Notice =

+= 0.9.0.1 =
+* Please upgrade to the latest version.

 = 0.9.0 =
 * Please upgrade to the latest version.